 Nina (Class of 2019) is one of five GHS students selected to attend the GAINS (Girls Advancing in STEM) Conference at Stanford University.

-Jody (Class of 2019) launched I.C.O.D., In Case of Deportation, a website connecting children whose caregivers could be deported with condensed versions of government resources and helpful links.
+Jody (Class of 2019) created and launched I.C.O.D., In Case of Deportation, a non-profit and website connecting children whose caregivers could be deported with condensed versions of government resources and helpful links.